Anglicare's Chaplaincy Training is conducted under the auspices of the Anglicare Centre for Pastoral Development.

-In addition, applicants wishing to be considered for the APC should provide a four page reflective account of their life and how they developed as a person, what God has taught them over the years, and what they hope to gain from doing the course.
+In addition, applicants wishing to be considered for the APC should provide a four page reflective account of their life and how God has shaped their character over the years, and what they hope to gain from doing the course.

 Places are limited.

 To apply for this course please click here